Alex Rider (character): Mrs. Lale "Tulip" Jones

 When Alex first meets Alan Blunt, Mrs. Jones is introduced as his deputy when she briefed him for his first mission.
 Mrs. Jones is very sympathetic to Alex, and offers reassurance when Alex is uneasy about what is required to do for his missions.
 She shows great concern for Alex's situation – often protesting that he is not to be used again, but all the while admitting that he is useful to MI6.
 She shows signs of great attachment to Alex, of an almost motherly kind.
-Mrs Jones has also hinted that she has had children (at least two) and that they were taken from her, which could contribute to why she has so much sympathy for Alex.
+Mrs Jones also had two children which were taken from her, which could contribute to why she has so much sympathy for Alex.
 In Scorpia, Alex breaks into her apartment with the intent of assassinating her, after Scorpia manipulate him into believing that she ordered the assassination of his father, but changes his mind at the last moment even without learning that she actually helped his father fake his death.
 She eventually takes over Blunt's job at the end of Scorpia Rising, swearing that Alex will never return to MI6 again.

-In Never Say Die, Mrs. Jones meets Alex in France, where he has been flown by her Egyptian counterpart Colonel Manzoor, on the hunch that Jack is (correctly) still alive.
+In Never Say Die, Mrs. Jones meets Alex in France, where he has been flown by her Egyptian counterpart Colonel Manzour, on the hunch that Jack is (correctly) still alive.
 She believes that Alex is becoming addicted to danger, and tells him to stop.
 At the end of the novel, she tells Alex that if he wishes to be involved in missions, he can join; if he refuses of his own accord, she assures him that his wishes will be respected.

-In the most recent book, Nightshade, it is revealed that the two children Alex saw in the photograph in Mrs. Jones' apartment when he was sent to kill her in Scorpia are in fact her son and daughter, William and Sophia.
+In Nightshade, it is revealed that the two children Alex saw in the photograph in Mrs. Jones' apartment when he was sent to kill her in Scorpia are in fact her son and daughter, William and Sofia.
 She reveals that their father (and her husband, from whom she is estranged but not legally separated) was "Hans Meyer", a Russian deep cover agent disguised as a German writer; when Blunt told her of "Hans'" true allegiance, she telephoned him and told him that she knew.
-He fled the country, abducting William and Sophia (who were six and four, respectively) in the process.
-She believed that she had lost her children forever, until the assassination of MI6 agent "Pablo" in Rio showed that Sophia was involved in the man's death; although she escaped, she was photographed.
-Alex goes undercover at the criminal group "Nightshade" in Crete, and discovers that William and Sophia, along with twenty-one other children, are the organisation's assassins.
-By the novel's end, Alex manages to reunite Sophia with her mother, for deprogramming.
-Mrs. Jones hints that she may end up recruiting Alex to MI6 properly in the future.
+He fled the country, abducting William and Sofia (who were six and four, respectively) in the process.
+She believed that she had lost her children forever, until the assassination of MI6 agent "Pablo" in Rio de Janeiro showed that Sofia was involved in the man's death; although she escaped, she was photographed.
+Alex goes undercover at the criminal group "Nightshade" in Crete, and discovers that William and Sofia, along with twenty-one other children, are the organisation's assassins.
+By the novel's end, Alex manages to reunite Sofia with her mother, for deprogramming, and Mrs. Jones hints that she may end up recruiting Alex to MI6 properly in the future.
+In Nightshade Revenge, Alex is able to recover William as well, and at the end of the novel Mrs. Jones resigns from MI6 to look after her children, actively ending Alex's involvement with MI6.